qualcomm/QcNode/docs/buffer.md

 // and then this can be feed into a QCNode
 ```

 And another thing, the Buffer Descriptor can be shared between QCNode, but it has no life cycle management ability.
-Here, the QCNode Sample Application has a demo that using C++ std::shared_ptr to demonstrate that how to do the buffer life cycle management between the components that running in the same process but in different threads, refer [The QCNode Sample Buffer Life Cycle Management](./sample-buffer-life-cycle-management.md).
+Here, the QCNode Sample Application has a demo that using C++ std::shared_ptr to demonstrate that how to do the buffer life cycle management between the nodes that running in the same process but in different threads, refer [The QCNode Sample Buffer Life Cycle Management](./sample-buffer-life-cycle-management.md).

 ## QCNode Node Frame Descriptor